ChrisCotton/cinemode/README.md

 Source
 ======
-the branch **socket.io** is the latest one. you can download it by issuing
+The program is still under development.
+Currently, the branch **express.io** is the latest one. you can download it by issuing

-> git clone  git@github.com:ChrisCotton/cinemode.git -b socket.io
+    git clone  git@github.com:ChrisCotton/cinemode.git -b socket.io

 How to use